karthikrishna24/prodflow-poc/replit.md

 - Create new releases (voyages)
 - View all releases in the sidebar
 - Filter releases by status
-- See CargoCat mascot branding throughout
+- Experience nautical-themed interface with anchor branding